The Brothers (short story): Plot

 The following morning Tom begins to reflect upon the nature of his relationship with Kenneth.
 Though his bond with his sibling remains secure, he is deeply troubled by Kenneth's utter indifference to Jane, and the suspicion that this insular fraternal relationship will inhibit healthy relationships with girls, or even with their futures.

 When a young undergraduate, George, visits Amy for dinner, Jane briefly shifts her attention to him.
 Her fulsome flattery embarrasses both George and the rest of the company.
 When Jane asks Kenneth to dance with her, he declines, and returns to his discussion of rebuilding automobile engines with Tom.
 Desperate, she makes a final attempt to engage with Kenneth, inviting him for a walk.
 Kenneth, in turn, asks Tom if he would like to join them.
 Tom declines, and Kenneth rejects Jane's offer.
 When Jane directs a hateful glare towards Tom, he is mortified, but feels helpless to intervene on her behalf.
 Jane goes on a walk with George.
 When Kenneth and Tom depart that evening, they have not returned.
 The men bid farewell to Amy.

 Tom realizes that his devotion to Kenneth is an emotional artifact forged by the suffering the boys had experienced by their parents' divorce.
 The relationship is inhibiting their personal development.
-He informs his brother that he is leaving to look for out of state.
+He informs his brother that he is leaving to look for work out of state.
 Tom boards a train for New York the following night.

 Kenneth returns to Amy's farm alone.
 He finds that Jane is indifferent to him.
 She is departing for Chicago to live with her aunt, Amy's sister.
 When questioned as to why Tom departed, he merely repeats his brother's explanation: to search for a job.
-Suffering acutely from the departure of his brother, Kenneth goes for a walk: "Now he felt the pain that Tom had brought down on both of them…He walked through the fields clutching in voluntarily at the air, as if something were slipping from his grasp…"
+Suffering acutely from the departure of his brother, Kenneth goes for a walk: "Now he felt the pain that Tom had brought down on both of them…He walked through the fields clutching involuntarily at the air, as if something were slipping from his grasp…"